Infrastructure Cost Management#

 kubectl get pvc -n colab

-You should see the result lie below
+You should see the result like below

 NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE